Supplier Diversity Strategy and Enhancement

 The Barthwell Group Approach

 The Barthwell Group develops creative methodologies to assist clients in developing the business case for supplier diversity, identifying suppliers, enhancing supplier performance through training, setting up internal infrastructure and processes to ensure maximum opportunity for diverse suppliers, and developing the tracking and reporting infrastructure.
-We work with our clients develop the business case for supplier diversity.
-This includes assessing customer requirements, penalties, and incentives and identifying the types of suppliers that are most desired (e.g., small businesses, businesses owned by certain demographic groups – women, minorities, veterans, etc., and/or businesses that participate in certain government programs – HUBZone, 8(a), etc.).
+We work with our clients to develop the business case for supplier diversity.
+This includes assessing customer requirements, penalties and incentives, and identifying the types of suppliers that are most desired (e.g., small businesses, businesses owned by certain demographic groups – women, minorities, veterans, etc., and/or businesses which have specialized skillsets or which can offer their services in specific geographic areas).
 We help our clients define the qualifications and capabilities that suppliers must have.
 After a screening process, we assist our clients in developing relationships with high-potential suppliers.
 We assist organizations in training their suppliers to be more effective in the procurement process and in their performance.
 In addition, we assist our clients in developing the appropriate infrastructure to facilitate supplier diversity and properly tracking spend with diverse suppliers and report that spend to customers, government agencies, or others.

 The Barthwell Group Solution for Supplier Diversity Strategy and Enhancement: